paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-082-great-ape-conservation.md

 **(j) Multiyear grants**

-(1) **Authorization** — The Secretary may award to a person who is otherwise eligible for a grant under this section a multiyear grant to carry out a project that the person demonstrates is an effective, long-term conservation strategy for great apes and the habitat of great apes.
+(1) **Authorization** — The Secretary may award to a person who is otherwise eligible for a grant under this section a multiyear grant of up to 5 years to carry out a project that the person demonstrates is an effective, long-term conservation strategy for great apes and the habitat of great apes.

 (2) **Effect of subsection** — Nothing in this subsection precludes the Secretary from awarding a grant on an annual basis.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (j)(1).
+Pub.
+L. 118–159 inserted “of up to 5 years” after “multiyear grant”.

 2022—Subsec. (i)(5).
 Pub.
 L. 117–286 substituted “chapter 10 of title 5” for “FACA” in heading and “Chapter 10 of title 5” for “The Federal Advisory Committee Act (5 App.
 U.S.C.)” in text.

 2019—Subsec. (i)(1).
 Pub.
 L. 116–9, § 7001(c)(2)(A)(i), added par.
 (1) and struck out former par.
 (1).
 Prior to amendment, text read as follows: “Every 2 years, the Secretary may convene a panel of experts to identify the greatest needs for the conservation of great apes.”